Syllabus ECON 1201 Principles of Microeconomics May Term 2022

 Online: You can pay online using a credit or debit card or PayPal.

-Bookstore: You can purchase an access card for Cengage Unlimited from the UConn Bookstore.
+Bookstore: You can purchase access for Cengage Unlimited from the UConn Bookstore.
 If you order form the Bookstore website, you get instant access to MindTap & the e-text.
 You can also buy an access card bundled with a loose-leaf paperback version of the textbook if you want to have a physical book in addition to the e-text.
 (The e-text expires after the semester, but the paper book is forever.)

 Free Trial: If you are unable to pay at the start of the semester you may choose to access the MindTap 14-day free trial that starts the first day of classes.
 After the free trial ends you will be required to pay for access.
 Please note: At the end of the free trial period, your course access will be suspended until your payment has been made.
 All your scores and course activity will be saved and will be available to you after you pay for access.

 This is a one-semester course in microeconomics.
 It provides a basic introduction to how a multitude of individual decisions come together in a market to allocate resources.
 (This is as opposed to macroeconomics — ECON 1202 — which studies large-scale economy-wide phenomena like economic growth, recessions, and the money supply.)
 The central tool of microeconomics is supply-and-demand analysis, which we will investigate in detail and apply to a variety of social issues, including price controls, taxation, and environmental policy.